For any questions related to CQP tax or K-1 tax forms, please see tax page: https://cqpir.cheniere.com/k-1-tax-info

 - Who is Cheniere Energy Partners?

 Cheniere Energy Partners, L.P.
 (NYSE American: CQP) (Cheniere Partners) is a publicly traded Delaware limited partnership formed by Cheniere Energy, Inc. (“Cheniere”).
 Cheniere Partners provides clean, secure and affordable LNG to integrated energy companies, utilities and energy trading companies around the world.
 Cheniere Partners aspires to conduct business in a safe and responsible manner, delivering a reliable, competitive and integrated source of LNG to its global customers.

 Cheniere Partners owns the Sabine Pass LNG terminal located in Cameron Parish, Louisiana, which has natural gas liquefaction facilities consisting of six liquefaction Trains, with a total production capacity of approximately 30 mtpa of LNG.
-The Sabine Pass LNG terminal also has operational regasification facilities that include five LNG storage tanks, vaporizers, and two marine berths with a third marine berth under construction.
+The Sabine Pass LNG terminal also has operational regasification facilities that include five LNG storage tanks, vaporizers, and three marine berths.
 Cheniere Partners also owns the Creole Trail Pipeline, which interconnects the Sabine Pass LNG terminal with a number of large interstate pipelines.

 - What is the ticker for Cheniere Energy Partners?

 Cheniere Energy Partners trades on the NYSE American: CQP.

 - Who is the transfer agent for CQP?

 If your Cheniere stock is held in an account with a stockbroker or other custodian, you should contact that firm.
 If you hold shares directly in your name, you should contact our transfer agent directly at: Computershare Trust Company, N.A.